Mallorca and Menorca: Universally Adored Islands in the Sun

 - Cova d’en Xoroi, Cavern Restaurant & Nightclub.
 A visually spectacular space on a beautiful cliff on the south coast of the island of Minorca.
 Children are welcome during the day.
 Open from June-October.

 NIRVANA, Fairline Squadron 74

 Based in Palma, NIRVANA is an elegant yacht with a wonderful crew.
 She always gets excellent reviews from charter guests.
-Her awesome toy chest includes a Jetski Seadoo, wakeboard, waterskis, paddle boards, kayaks, snorkeling and fishing gear.
+Her awesome toy chest includes water toys such as a Jetski Seadoo, wakeboard, waterskis, paddle boards, kayaks, snorkeling and fishing gear.
 Charter NIRVANA for the perfect combination of luxury, service and fun.
 Accommodates 8 guests in 4 cabins.

 LH2, CNB Bordeaux 69′